kfoofw/ds_blog/_posts/2020-01-04-bayesian-hierarchical-modelling-on-nba-3-point-shooting.markdown

 It is worth highlighting that the term “shrinkage” may be interpreted wrongly.
-It does not always mean that the value estimated is reduced.
-In fact it works both ways.
+It does not always mean that the value estimated is reduced; in fact it works both ways.
 For those who have individual modes that are below the positional/group mode value, it will increase their estimated individual mode.
 Vice versa for those with individual modes above the position/group mode values.
-The concept of “shrinkage” applies in terms of shrinking towards the group value.
+The concept of “shrinkage” applies in terms of shrinking towards the group value, which serves as a form of overarching information anchor.

 This can be further illustrated by the comparison between Stephen Curry and Jusuf Nurkic.
 Stephen Curry has an shooting percentage of 352/807 =